ausrussell/Public-Frontend-Interview-TakeHome/client/README.md

 ## Folder Structure
 - `src/app/` – Next.js app directory for routing, pages, components
 - `src/app/symptoms` – handles the symptoms page - listing of symptoms and dynamic loading of details.
-Components are contained in their  and types contained for easy extension
+Components are contained in a directory and types in their own file for maintainability
 - `src/styles/` – Theme, styled components, and CSS modules
 - `public/` – Static assets